eitvydastamosiunas/learning-react/README.md

-# Practical introduction to Angular
+# Practical introduction to React

 |                     | Link                                                                |
 | ------------------- | ------------------------------------------------------------------- |